RababKaf/Gestion_Hotel_RISCF/README.md

 # Gestion_Hotel_RISCF
-Java Application that makes hotel reservation management as easy as ordering a pizza on a Friday night.
+Java Application that makes hotel reservation management as easy as ordering a pizza on a Friday night, all designed with UML conception.